Basketball Africa League: History

 On 16 February 2019 the National Basketball Association and FIBA announced plans to establish a continental professional basketball league.
 During a press conference at the 2019 NBA All-Star weekend, NBA commissioner Adam Silver elaborated on plans to establish the league.
 He stated that the league will feature 12 teams after qualification tournaments in late 2019.
 The countries that could possibly host a team include: Angola, Egypt, Kenya, Morocco, Nigeria, Rwanda, Senegal, South Africa and Tunisia.
 Silver also hinted at the involvement of former U.S. president Barack Obama in an unspecified role.
 In May 2019, Amadou Gallo Fall was assigned by the NBA as the first president of the BAL.
 In September 2019, BAL announced the venues and cities for the inaugural season, which included a Final Four played in Kigali Arena in Kigali, Rwanda.

 On 15 October 2019, the qualifying tournaments for the inaugural season began, with teams from 32 African countries participating.
 The start of the BAL was eventually postponed twice due to the disruptive COVID-19 pandemic.
 The first BAL game was played on 16 May 2021, in the Kigali Arena in Kigali, Rwanda, which hosted the entire tournament.
 The season was held in a bio-secure bubble with only limited attendance allowed.
 On 30 May, Zamalek from Egypt won the first-ever BAL championship after beating US Monastir in the inaugural final.

 The following season, the league expanded it format with five-team conferences (the Sahara and Nile Conference), which were held in Dakar and Cairo.
 The playoffs were held in Kigali.

 The fourth league season, in 2024, saw an expansion to three conference with the Kalahari Conference, as well as Petro de Luanda becoming the first team from Sub-Saharan Africa to win the championship.
 After the season, Ulrich Chomche from Cameroon became the first former BAL player to be drafted in the National Basketball Association (NBA), as he was picked in the second round of the 2024 NBA draft.

 The 2025 season was won by Al Ahli Tripoli, who were the first team to advance all the way through the qualifying rounds to win the championship.
 The league also hosted its first finals outside of Rwanda, with the South African city of Pretoria being the host.
 On June 25, 2025, Khaman Maluach was drafted 10th overall in the 2025 NBA draft, becoming the highest former BAL player to be drafted into the NBA.

 In September 2025, NBA Commissioner Adam Silver announced the intention of the league to move to a closed league with permanent franchises.

 Format

 Each BAL season consists of twelve teams.
-In the regular season, the twelve teams are divided into three conferences (the Sahara Conference, Nile Conference, and Kalahari Conference), in which they each team plays the other in a round-robin format.
+In the regular season, the twelve teams are divided into three conferences (the Sahara Conference, Nile Conference, and Kalahari Conference), in which each team plays the other in a round-robin format.

 The two highest-placed teams of each conference, as well as the two best third-ranked teams, advance to the playoffs, which is a single-elimination tournament which decides the BAL champion.